MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`xcWorkspacePath`** - **Workspace/Project Path**<br>
 `string`.
 Default value: `**/*.xcodeproj/*.xcworkspace`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional relative path from repo root to the Xcode workspace or project.
+Optional.
+Specifies the relative path from the repo root to the Xcode workspace or project.
 For example: `MyApp/MyApp.xcworkspace` or `MyApp/MyApp.xcworkspace/MyApp.xcodeproj`.
-Leave blank if you intend to use the -target flag under Advanced Arguments.
+Leave blank if you intend to use the -target flag under **Advanced Arguments**.
 <!-- :::editable-content-end::: -->
 <br>